Asim4513/K-Means/README.md

 If you are using gcc you need to do this to complie the code successfully: g++ kmeans.cpp -o Foo -lmlpack -larmadillo -lboost_serialization -lboost_program_options

+# Required libraries
+Required libraries: mlpack, armadillo, gomp, pthread Required open-source software: taskflow, nlohmann (to be included in the oss directory in the project)

+# Headers
+Required header files for the project

 # Code 1
 A simple program to find the nearest neighbour of each point in a dataset using the L1 metric, and then print the index of the neighbour and the distance of it to stdout.
 (Source – MLPack